malymay/programming-basics-for-mike/README.md

 # Programming basics for Mike
-This repo will be a collection of programming basic's examples and exercises for my brother :]
+This repo will be a collection of programming basics examples and exercises for my brother :]